brainlet-ali/laravel-convert-timezone/README.md

 - Only works with Eloquent models.

-## Changelog

-Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.

 ## Security Vulnerabilities

 If you found any security vulnerabilities please contact me at: ali@brainlet.co

 ## License